 - Take steps to eliminate ‘presenteeism’ in the workplace.
 Actively encourage your staff out the door.
 If they consistently work overtime, their role should be reviewed with an eye to rebalancing tasks.
 If that is not found to be the cause, then the individual may require corrective training on time management.
 A poor unit work/life balance will only negatively affect your peoples’ families.

 - Plan meetings outside school pick up/drop off times (school dependent).

 - Where possible, plan major activities outside of the school holidays and use these times to reduce tempo in the workplace.
 Encourage your people to take leave during school holidays so that those who have children can spend time with their families without feeling the remaining members of the team are having to work harder to cover for them.

 - Normalise flexibility by promoting and supporting its employment to all genders to meet their variety of personal circumstances.
 The Chief of Army (now CDF) recognised the importance of this shift in work practices by signing up to Male Champions of Change initiatives that support fathers in the workplace.

-- Use mobile phone apps such as WhatsApp to check-in with subordinates who are working from home or working variable hours.
+- Use mobile phone apps such as Signal to check-in with subordinates who are working from home or working variable hours.